 Other workarounds:

-2. create table t2 <column list with new name> as select * from t1;
+1. rename t1 to t1_base; create view t1 <column list with new name> as select * from t1_base; 2. create table t2 <column list with new name> as select * from t1; drop table t1; rename t2 to t1;

-Issue the following SQL command: ALTER USER <username> IDENTIFIED BY <new_password>
+ALTER USER <username> IDENTIFIED BY

 /